-Ready to launch a referral program and tap into the power of trusted recommendations?
+Ready to launch a referral program and start scaling your business?
 You’ll need to create a referral program FAQ.
-Your existing customers are your best advocates, so you’ll want to make sure they have all the information they need to share with their friends—and get rewarded for it!
-One of the best ways to ensure that your referral program will work without any hiccups is to build out your FAQ page for your referral program.
-Here’s why.
+Your existing customers are your best advocates.
+Make to make sure they have all the information they need to share with their friends – and get rewarded for it.

-A referral program FAQ is essential in meeting your goals because it helps make the referral process as frictionless as possible.
+A referral program FAQ (refer-a-friend FAQ) is essential to meeting your goals because it helps make the referral process as frictionless as possible.

-Here are some specific reasons that you should spend time creating a FAQ section for your referral program.
+Here are some specific reasons why you should spend time creating a FAQ section for your referral program.

-The less time customer support is burdened with the same (and redundant) questions, the better.
-A FAQ can save you from a ton of customer support inquiries, making not only your customers happy but also your team.
+The less time customer support is burdened with the same questions, the better.
+A referral FAQ can save you from a ton of customer support inquiries, keeping not only your customers happy, but also your team.

-3. It can better equip members to promote without worrying about how it works
+3. It better equips members to promote your brand

-Even if you pour all of your time into creating the best user experience for your referral program, your advocates might give up before successfully referring their friends if they can’t answer a question or overcome an obstacle.
+Even if you pour all of your time into creating the best user experience for your referral program, your advocates might give up if they come across a stumbling block and can’t find an answer to their question.

-Creating an FAQ or knowledge base removes the most common barriers to referring, and reduces the chances that your advocates will give up.
+Creating an FAQ or knowledge base removes the most common barriers to referring, and reduces the chances your advocates will lose interest.

-Answering your customers’ questions in a FAQ shows you care about their time and happiness.
+Answering a customer’s questions in a referral FAQ shows you care about their time and happiness.
 It provides a better overall experience with your brand.
 And when your customers are fully satisfied, they’re even more likely to refer friends.

 What should you include in your FAQ?

-The questions below, are the most common questions customers ask about referral programs of all types.
+The questions below are some of the most common questions we’ve heard customers ask about referral programs.
 Under each question, we’ve included the information your answer should provide.

-Plus, we’ve included a few great examples from real-life FAQs.
+We also added a few examples from real-life referral program FAQs.
 Choose the right questions for your own program, and tailor the wording based on your needs!

-These are the typical questions people have when they sign up for a referral program.
-You may be asked these when someone is wanting to sign up for the first time or when they are just starting to explore the program.
+These are the common questions people have when they sign up for a referral program.
+You may be asked these when someone wants to sign up or when they’re just starting to look into joining your program.

-Consider starting off your FAQ by answering this question.
-Give a brief overview of your program, and of the rewards you’re offering (if applicable).
+Consider starting off your referral program FAQ by answering this question.
+Give a brief overview of your program and any rewards you’re offering.

 Try one of these phrases to answer, all of which are commonly used in real referral FAQs: